JohnDoneth/hd44780-driver/README.md

 The async API is similar to the sync API.
 The the major differences are that:
 - The async API requires the `async` feature to use.
 - The async API requires the nightly compiler because of use of unstable features.
-- The async API uses `embassy-traits` rather than `embedded-hal` traits.
+- The async API uses `embedded-hal-async` rather than `embedded-hal` traits.

 Embassy provides some implementations of these traits for some MCUs, and provides an executor that can execute futures.
-However, projects implementing `embassy-traits`, including this project, can run on any executor with any driver, provided such executor and driver also implement `embassy-traits`.
+However, projects implementing `embedded-hal-async` traits, including this project, can run on any executor with any driver, provided such executor and driver also implement `embedded-async-traits`.

 ```rust
 use hd44780_driver::non_blocking::HD44780;